-- If a nexus is found between the disability and the conduct underlying the charges, the §3214 proceeding must be discontinued and the matter placed under the jurisdiction of the §504 Committee for any further consideration.
-The record of discipline imposed to date shall be expunged.
+- 1) If a nexus is found between the disability and the conduct underlying the charges, the §3214 proceeding must be discontinued and the matter placed under the jurisdiction of the §504 Committee for any further consideration.
+The record of subject discipline to be imposed shall be expunged.
 The §504 Committee must register a referral and bring about an evaluation of a student with a suspected disability or, if the student is already eligible under §504, it must consider possible program modification and disposition on a non-disciplinary basis. - 2) If no nexus is found, yet a disability is indicated or has been identified, discipline may be imposed upon remand to the §3214 Hearing Officer.
-Students whose sole disabilities are founded under §504 and for whom no nexus is found shall be disciplined in the same manner as their non-disabled peers. - 3) Students with a recognized 504/ADA disability who are currently using or in possession of alcohol or drugs may be disciplined regardless of their disability status in the same manner and to the same extent as their nondisabled peers, provided that the students are currently engaged in the illegal use of drugs or alcohol.
+Students whose sole disabilities are founded under §504 and for whom no nexus is found shall be disciplined in the same manner as their non-disabled peers. - 3) Students with a recognized 504/ADA disability who are currently illegally using drugs or using alcohol may be disciplined regardless of their disability status in the same manner and to the same extent as their non-disabled peers, provided that the students are currently engaged in the illegal use of drugs or alcohol.

-Any penalty imposed may not be based on past behavior for which a nexus determination was not made.
+Any penalty imposed may not be based on past behavior for which a nexus determination was not made or made but in the affirmative.